BodenmillerGroup/gutenTAG/README.md

 ```

-The output of processing is a simple object containing 4 elements
+The output of processing is a simple object containing 5 elements

 - `IntensityDF` An intensity dataframe for all markers that were paired with a metapeak.
 - `CorrespondenceMatrix` A targeted correspondence matrix detailing which metapeaks were associated to which mass tags.
 - `SpatialCoords` The spatial coordinates for each pixel.
+- `FilteredDF` An intensity dataframe for all markers assigned to a metapeak, with background pixels filtered out.
+Useful for clustering analysis.
 - `Untargeted` A list containing the untargeted intensity dataframe (all metapeaks) and the untargeted correspondence matrix.